jernestmyers/shopping-cart/README.md

 ## areas for improvement

-1. make app responsive across browsers and devices.
+1. improve responsiveness across browsers and devices.
 2. the method that underlines "about" and "shop" when users are on those respective pages is not compatible with keyboard navigation.
+3. need error handling for when the met's API call fails- a CORS error is relatively common when fetching the data.